benee55/PICAR_code/README.md

 Before running any code, make sure the required R packages and programming environments (nimble and stan) have been installed.
 Set the R working directory to the location of this README file.

 ### Step One - Data Generation:
 - File `/run/1_generateSamples.R`
-- Generates spatial observations of varying types - Gaussian, binary, count, oridinal, and counts with spatially-varying coefficients.
+- Generates spatial observations of varying types - Gaussian, binary, count, ordinal, and counts with spatially-varying coefficients.
 The underlying spatial latent field is assumed to be a Gaussian Process with a zero-valued mean function and a covariance function from the Mat'\ern class.
 - User is able to adjust the sample sizes, model parameters, and observed/validation locations
 - All samples are are saved in `/samples/SpatialData.RData`

 ### Step Two - Mesh Construction and Moran's Basis Functions:
 - File `/run/2_setupPICAR.R`
 - Creates the mesh, Moran's eigenvector basis functions, and the projector matrices for the observed and validation locations.
+- This step corresponds to section 3.1 of Lee and Haran (2021+).
 - All components are saved in file `/samples/mesh.RData`

-### Step Three -
+### Step Three - Automated Heuristic for Rank Selection:

-- Downloads the raw data sources used in the analysis.
-These data are publicly available, and have been archived (doi = 10.5281/zenodo.4072504) for reproducibility.
-These data require 1.7 GB of space.
+- File `3_automatedHeuristic.R`
+- Selects the appropriate rank of the Moran's eigenvector basis functions.
+Rank selection proceeds via the automated heuristic from Section 3,3 of Lee and Haran (2021+).
+- Rank selection proceeds separately for each data type - Gaussian, binary, count, ordinal, and counts with spatially-varying coefficients.
+- The chosen rank and collection of basis functions are saved in:
+  + Gaussian Data: `/samples/Linear_Morans.RData`
+  + Binary Data: `/samples/Binary_Morans.RData`
+  + Count Data: `/samples/Count_Morans.RData`
+  + Count Data with Spatially-Varying Coefficients: `/samples/SVC_Morans.RData`
+  + Ordinal Data: `/samples/Ordinal_Morans.RData`
+- See code for modifications for ordinal data.

 ### Step Four: